garrandall/popular-music-data/tracks/for-the-love-of-money-bulletboys.md

 Talkin' y'all do things, do things, do things, bad things with it Money, money, money, money

-Ooh, you gotta do things, do things, do things, do things with it Money, money, money, money
+Oh, you gotta do things, do things, do things, do things with it Money, money, money, money
 For that mean
 Mean green